 17. Make a Wind Turbine and Learn About Alternative Energy

 A child’s summer should be as full of arts and crafts as you can make it.
 But it’s even better if you can teach your child to find creative ways to reuse and repurpose items instead of waste them while you’re doing your summer full of crafts.
-There are so many upcycled crafts that you can do with your child that even our list of our favorite fifty upcycled craft projects doesn’t even begin to scratch the surface.
+There are so many upcycled crafts that you can do with your child.
 How organized are you with your child during the summer?
 Scour your home and calendar out upcycled craft projects that teach them about recyclable and reusable materials and why it’s important that those materials don’t make it into the trash.
 If you’re not that organized – and let’s be honest, most of us aren’t – then just gather up all of the items in your house that you’re thinking of pitching and hand them over to your children with a bunch of craft supplies and see what they come up with.
 We’re always pro-imagination running wild.

 19. The Modern Lemonade Stand: Raise Money for Global Causes